elevator with turnstiles

 The short video below briefly outlines how integrating Vertical Transportation Systems (VTS) and Destination Control Systems (DCS) with entrance control turnstiles can improve building efficiencies as well as enhance user experience.
 For greater detail, continue reading…

-Tony Smith, Major Accounts and Marketing Manager, at Integrated Design Limited, comments: “Entrance control solutions are no longer separate from other security and non-security systems and, crucially, Fastlane turnstiles have the capability to work in co-ordination with all known security and building management systems.
-We have been developing ways of working seamlessly with CCTV and intruder detection systems for decades, but more recently – over the past year or two – we have noticed a growing requirement for connecting Vertical Transportation Systems (VTS) and Destination Control Systems (DCS) to our turnstiles, particularly in the US and the Middle East.”
+Fortunately, Fastlane turnstiles understand all industry communications protocols and can work with all known security and building management systems.
+We have been developing ways of working seamlessly with CCTV and intruder detection systems for decades, but more recently, we have noticed a growing requirement for connecting our turnstiles to a Destination Control System (DCS).

 Creating a link between the card reader and the building’s control systems

 So, how does this kind of integration work?
-In the case of an elevator system, the method of operation can range from a low-level link between a card reader located in the lift car, to a high-level link between ACS’s xPLAN system and the VTS provider’s servers.
-Such high-level systems would typically incorporate a mix of call-giving i.e. informing users which lift car to take as they pass through a turnstile, and landing call terminals which only allow passengers to select destination floors from a defined list managed within the xPLAN software, which is capable of storing preferences and credentials relating to an individual.
+The method of operation can range from a simpler, low-level link to a card reader, up to a high-level link between the VTS, destination control and security systems.
+Such high-level systems would typically incorporate a mix of both assigned solutions (informing users which lift car to take as they pass through a turnstile) and also call terminals on landings that allow passengers to select destination floors.

 Speed of action is key to user experience

-When users approach an entrance control turnstile, they don’t even want to break their stride, so the reader needs to validate a user’s credentials quickly.
-In the short amount of time it takes someone to scan their card at the turnstile, and for the turnstile to allow access to an authorised user, the software alerts the lift system as to the required floor and sends a message to the display in the turnstile, directing users to the most suitable lift.
-If there is capacity, the system will then hold a lift where the doors are just starting to close, if it realises the user is coming through and needs to access the same floor as the other car occupants.
-If a person isn’t going to their ‘home’ floor – because they’ve got a meeting on the top floor, for example – they present their card at the lift device in the lobby and, because the system is intelligent and can be simply over-ridden, it will abandon the original call and follow the directed instructions to call a new lift.
+When users approach an entrance control turnstile, they don’t even want to break their stride, so the reader needs to validate credentials quickly.
+In the short amount of time, it takes to scan a card at the turnstile, and for the turnstile to allow access, the software alerts the DCS as to the required floor and sends a message to the display in the turnstile, directing users to the most suitable lift or VTS option.

-“For a lift integration, the primary objective is to enable fast and efficient transit of people through the building,” says Ray.
-“Fastlane turnstiles have advantages over other comparable products due to their speed of throughput – authorised people are kept moving freely – ensuring that key fractions of a second are not lost by disrupting the flow of people through the perimeter.
-Also, since there is a degree of physical integration required at the turnstile, a key benefit for installers is Fastlane’s ability to customise the Fastlane hardware at its UK production facility, to enable the card reader and destination control system display to be housed seamlessly.”
+“For a lift integration, the primary objective is to enable fast and efficient transit of people through the building,” says Tony Smith, Major Accounts and Marketing Manager, at Integrated Design Limited.
+“Fastlane turnstiles have advantages over other comparable products due to their speed of throughput.
+Authorised people are kept moving freely, ensuring that key fractions of a second are not lost.
+Also, since there is a degree of physical integration required at the turnstile, a key benefit for installers is our ability to customise the hardware at our UK production facility, enabling the card reader and destination control system display to be housed seamlessly.”

 If you’d like further information relating to access control and lift destination control integrations, please get in touch with our team on +44 (0)20 8890 5550 or email info@fastlane-turnstiles.com.